 For a long time, kerbs around airport facilities have been put to use for private parking vehicles.
 When heavy congestion and staggering traffic becomes a problem, the kerb should be used for more than private parking.
 And all drivers, travelers, and employees should have access to real-time information about their use and accessibility.

 Digitizing the kerbside is an excellent solution to parking nightmares.
 Following digitization, here is what airport management can do:

 Digitized kerbs can pave the way for intelligent and intuitive transport systems.
 Digitization will also hugely benefit macro trends in mobility such as CAVs (connected and autonomous vehicles), MaaS (Mobility-as-a-Service), and so forth.

 Digitization in parking can allow travelers visibility of crucial information regarding parking.
 Digitized kerbside helps prevent unnecessary air pollution, greenhouse gas emissions, and noise pollution, from congestion in airports looking for parking.

-At Spot, we specialize in maximizing the effectiveness of kerbside assets.
+At Modii, we specialize in maximizing the effectiveness of kerbside assets.
 We gather the necessary data to analyze the demand and determine how to make the most of the kerb to optimize drivers’ experience, reduce emissions from congestion, and increase parking’s ROI.